bellingcat/tiktok-hashtag-analysis/README.md

 ## Pre-requisites
 1. Make sure you have Python 3.9 or a later version installed
 2. Install the tool with pip: `pip install tiktok-hashtag-analysis`
-   1. or directly from the repo version: `pip install git+https://github.com/bellingcat/tiktok-hashtag-analysis`
+   - Alternatively you can install directly from the latest version on GitHub: `pip install git+https://github.com/bellingcat/tiktok-hashtag-analysis`

 You should now be ready to start using it.